thejimmyg/express-edit-text/README.md

 * `SECRET` - The secret string used to sign cookies.
 Make sure this is a long secret that no-one else knows, otherwise they could forge the user information in your cookies.
 Make sure you set the `SECRET` variable to the same value in the `signin` container too, otherwise they won't recognose each other's cookies.
 * `VALIDATION_MODULE_PATH` - An optional absolute path of a `.js` file that exports a validator function with this structure:  `module.exports = { validator: async (filename, content, editableDir) => {} }`. `filename` is the file's filename relative to `edtiableDir` and `content` is the content that the user is trying to save.
 If the content is not valid an error should be thrown with `const e = new Error(msg); e.validationErrorMessage='Public message to display to the user'; throw e;`

+You can also use all the express-mustache-overlays options including `WITH_PJAX_PWA=true`, and all the core `express-mustache-jwt-signin` options.

 ## Docker Example

 Make sure you have installed Docker and Docker Compose for your platform, and